 Here is an example to illustrate:

-If we, on the other hand, look at the meaning of the word “hai” (“yes”) from a Japanese stand point, however, we realize that the use of the term is quite different.
+If we, on the other hand, look at the meaning of the word “hai” (“yes”) from a Japanese standpoint, however, we realize that the use of the term is quite different.

-“Hai/yes” is a typical “Aizuchi”, in other words it is a verbal means which is used countless times during any conversation to show that the listener is devoting his utmost attention to the speaker.
+“Hai/yes” is a typical “Aizuchi”, in other words, it is a verbal means which is used countless times during any conversation to show that the listener is devoting his utmost attention to the speaker.
 The meaning “I approve of what you are saying” is not contained in this phrase in any way.

 As Japanese expatriates are sent to subsidiaries outside of Japan their English level regarding verbal communication is sometimes not as high as would be desirable.
 This is for the most part based on the way English is taught in Japanese schools where the focus is less on the spoken but more on the written language.
-Often somebody’s writing and reading skill may be much higher than the ability to speak English freely.
+Often somebody’s writing and reading skills may be much higher than the ability to speak English freely.

 So how to best interpret the word “yes”?